 9 Choose one of your questions.
 Write 1-3 sentences comparing the data you collected to the YCOM data from your county, state, and country.
 Use specific numbers.
 10 Are you surprised by how the data you collected compares to the YCOM data you found about your county, state, and country?
 Why or why not?
 11) Which survey data do you think is more accurate (your data or data from the Yale Climate Opinion Maps) and why?
-12) What are some sources of error (mistakes or things that would make your data unreliable) in your study?
+12 What are some sources of error (mistakes or things that would make your data unreliable) in your study?
 What are 2 things you could do to improve this study if you were to do it over again?

 13 Now that we have all of this data, what should we do about it?
 Come up with an idea for how to get more people in your community, county, state, or the country to agree with/answer yes to one of your questions.
-Is it launching a social media education campaign?
-Is it TV ads?
-Knocking on doors?
-Something else?
 Be detailed in describing your idea.
 14 What other question(s) do you have about your community's climate change views and beliefs that you might like to explore in the future?